What is FUTA Tax? Everything Employers Should Know

 What is FUTA tax?

-When you need to pay FUTA taxes depends on how much you owe.
+When you need to pay FUTA taxes depends on how much you owe, which is driven by how many employees you have.
 For example, if your tax is more than $500 in any quarter, you need to make a quarterly payment.
 If your tax is $500 or less, then you carry it over to the next quarter and/or the next until your cumulative tax is more than $500.
 At that time, you’ll need to deposit your tax for the quarter.
 If, by the end of the fourth quarter, your FUTA tax is $500 or less, you can either deposit the amount or pay it with Form 940.